 Once a package source exists in Composer, you can build a PKG or DMG package from the source at any time.
 You also have the ability to convert from one format to another after a package has been built.
-For more information about converting between the PKG and DMG formats, see Creating Package Sources from Existing Packages.
+For more information about converting between the PKG and DMG formats, see Creating Packages.